bcornec/wod-set/profile/ADMIN-GUIDE.md

    wod-deliver
    ```

-T﻿he very same processes will apply to the move to production phase.
+The very same processes will apply to the move to production phase.

 # Complex workshop example: